The integrated program is expected to include:

 - Facilitated networking, professional development and mentoring opportunities

-Junior Year: Students are required to participate in three seminars each semester.
-Seminars are three hours each and are held on Fridays.
+Students are required to participate in three seminars each semester.
+Seminars are three hours each and are held on Fridays from 2:30 – 5:30 pm.
 The seminars are designed to provide a comprehensive overview of major issues, organizations, and people in International Relations and Global Affairs.
 Students will have required readings and written assignments.

-Senior Year: Students must attend three monthly 2-2.5-hour seminars per semester which include career development topics, such as applying to graduate school, funding sources and fiscal responsibility, job search, interview preparation and many other topics.
+Students must attend three monthly 2-2.5-hour seminars per semester which include career development topics, such as applying to graduate school, funding sources and financial wellness, salary negotiation, job search, interview preparation and many other topics.

 The eight-week summer internship takes place between the Junior and Senior years.
 Students are placed in internationally focused organizations ranging from well‐known international think tanks and UN organizations to NGOs.